Supply Chain Initiatives

 Socially Responsible Procurement Program

 Epson’s socially responsible procurement program is an annual cyclical activity.
 It consists of steps in which we ask suppliers to comply with Epson’s Supplier Guidelines and complete self-assessment questionnaires (SAQ).
-Epson then analyzes and evaluates risks, verifies the facts on site or audits certain high-risk suppliers, and supports and works with suppliers on corrective actions.
+Epson then analyzes and evaluates risks, verifies the facts on-site or audits certain high-risk suppliers, and supports and works with suppliers on corrective actions.

-Direct Evaluation (annual Evaluation)
+Direct Evaluation (Annual Evaluation)

-Section | Number of questions |
+Category | Number of questions |

 ---|---|